Boubou or Bazin: What's the Difference and Which Should You Choose?

 Explore Our Selection: Boubous and Bazins for All Styles

 At BouBouQueens, we celebrate both styles with passion.
-Our royal embroideries from the Mansa Collection compete in elegance in a fused boubou-bazin approach.
+Our royal embroideries from the Mansa Collection compete in elegance with a fused boubou-bazin approach.
 The Takkai Collection, with its vibrant and joyful colors, embodies the essence of the festive boubou.
 And for those who truly want to reign, our Wedding & Ceremony range offers pieces that transcend the boubou-bazin distinction to create their own legend.
-And for the gentlemen of the family, our Men's Bazin collection embodies the same artisanal standards.
+And for the gentlemen of the family, our Men's Bazin collection embodies the same artisanal standard.

 Historical Evolution: From Traditional to Contemporary